GPT-5.4 Prompting Guide

 Common adjustments after migration:

-- Restructure into XML sections if behavior is inconsistent
+- Restructure into clearly labeled sections if behavior is inconsistent.

-The OpenAI prompt optimizer remains helpful for GPT-5.4:
+OpenAI provides a built-in prompt optimizer that remains helpful for GPT-5.4.
+Suggested usage:

 Focus on minimal edits, not full rewrites.